jchaffin/.emacs.d/README.md

 A modern, literate, sane-ish emacs configuration.

 95% of the source-code and documentation is in [chaffin.org](/chaffin.org).
-Initialization and source code extraction is done cannonically in [init.el](init.el).
+The package initialization (using [straight.el](https://github.com/raxod502/straight.el)) and source-code extraction processes are done in the cannonical[init.el](/init.el).